Top Virtual Assistant Tools: Part 1 – Communication Tools

 b.
 Outlook – Microsoft Outlook email is free and comes with the Calendar as well as access to Office applications like PowerPoint, Word, and Excel.
 The paid version has all the benefits of the free one, and is ad-free, has larger mailbox storage, and enhanced email security.

 c.
 Yahoo Mail – In its heyday, Ymail used to be the most popular email service when the internet was new.
-Anyone can make a free account with limited storage and as of January 1, 2021, you can no longer forward emails.
+Anyone can make a free account with limited storage but as of January 1, 2021, you can no longer forward emails.
 However, the paid Yahoo Mail Pro will give that feature back and other benefits including customer support, ad-free interface, and better overall performance.

 d.
 ProtonMail – Its most standout feature is end-to-end encryption for email and data security but only for the paid versions.
 The free version only has limited storage and support, but you are free to upgrade anytime.